B2B Demand Generation Glossary

 Outbound Marketing

-Outbound marketing is the practice of proactively reaching out to prospects through channels like email, cold calling, direct mail, and advertising.
-While often considered traditional, outbound remains effective when highly targeted and personalized.
-The key is reaching the right person with the right message at the right time in their demand state.
+Outbound marketing is proactive.
+You reach out to prospects through email, cold calling, direct mail, or advertising rather than waiting for them to find you.
+Often called traditional, outbound still works when it's highly targeted and personalized, because the real discipline is reaching the right person with the right message at the right moment in their demand state, not blasting a list and hoping for coverage.

 Related Terms: Intent Data, Ideal Client Profile, Sales Qualified Lead